-In fact, you may have heard that just a few weeks ago, a 17-year old girl from Pakistan, Malala Yousafzai, became the youngest person ever to receive the Nobel Peace Prize.
+In fact, you may have heard about a 17-year old girl from Pakistan, Malala Yousafzai, became the youngest person ever to receive the Nobel Peace Prize.

 Her cause?
 Equal access to educuation for girls around the world.